FisherK19/node.js-challenge/Example/README.md

-# Node.js challenge
+# Node.js Challenge

 ## Description
-A quick way to create a readme file
+A quick way to create a README file

 ## Table of Contents
 - [Installation](#installation)